Military Road Line: Better Bus Redesign

 During WMATA's Revised Draft Visionary Network, WMATA retained the DC200 and DC203 and renamed them to Routes C81 and C83 respectively.
 The C81 would remain the same from the draft proposal, but Route C83 would be changed to operate alongside the C81 and almost match the current E4, operating along Riggs Road NE, Missouri Avenue NW, Kennedy Street NW, 14th Street NW, Military Road NW, Connecticut Avenue NW, McKinley Street NW, and Western Avenue NW, partially restoring service on McKinley Street NW.
 Route C83 would only operate during the weekdays.
 Route DC209 was not included in the revised proposal, with Riggs Park service instead taken over by Route P32 between Fort Totten station and College Park–University of Maryland station.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, Route C83 was changed again to operate between Friendship Heights station and Barnaby Woods via Western Avenue NW, McKinley Street NW, Nevada Avenue NW, Nebraska Avenue NW, Utah Avenue NW, and Oregon Avenue NW, almost replicating the former Route E6.
 Route C81 was also changed to operate every 20 minutes daily, and have the route operate on South Dakota Avenue NE and Galloway Street NE before and after serving Fort Totten station.
 Service to Riggs Park was also instead served by the proposed Route C71, which operates between Fort Totten station and Washington Union Station via Riggs Park and Ivy City.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Pennsylvania Avenue Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route E4 was split into two routes.
 The portion between Fort Totten station and the intersection of Military Road NW & 30th Place NW was renamed into the C81 and remained mostly the same, but was then combined with the former M4 and rerouted to continue straight along Military Road NW, then turn onto Nebraska Avenue NW and operate to Sibley Hospital (skipping Tenleytown–AU station) via Nebraska Avenue NW, Loughboro Road NW, MacArthur Boulevard NW, and Arizona Avenue NW.
 Service to Riggs Park was replaced by Route E2 (renamed to the C71), which partially reincarnates the former Route E3.
 The E4 portion between Friendship Heights station and Military Road NW via McKinley Street NW was renamed to the C83 and was rerouted to serve Barnaby Woods via Nevada Avenue NW and Nebraska Avenue NW, then operate in a loop via Utah Avenue NW, Western Avenue, Oregon Avenue NW, and back on Nevada Avenue NW, partially reincarnating the former Route E6 service.
-C83 service to Knollwood Retirement home was originally not serviced in the proposal, but began serving it sometime in summer 2025.
+C83 service to Knollwood Retirement Home was originally not serviced in the proposal, but began serving it sometime in Summer 2025.

+On June 21, 2026, Route C81 service was rerouted between Nebraska Avenue and Tenley Circle, operating along 40th Street NW, Fort Drive NW, and Chesapeake Street NW to directly serve Tenleytown–AU station.